 ExceptionsNot every office building needs to meet the new standard.
 The obligation does not apply if:

-- the office building is expropriated or purchased under the Expropriation Act
+- the office building has been disowned or purchased under the Expropriation Act;